-If you're taking personal photos or are a student (or group of students) and don't believe your activities are considered "commercial," but you're using commercial equipment, you're likely to need a permit.
-Always call the Park film coordinator in advance to let him/her know what you'd like to do and the date and time you'd like to be there.
+If you are taking photos for personal use or are a student (or group of students) and don't believe your activities are considered "commercial," but you are using commercial equipment and/or your crew is comprised of more than 1 person, you are likely to need a permit.
+Always call the Park Film Coordinator in advance to let him/her know what you you'd like to do and the date and time you'd like to be there.
 If approved, you will receive permission to be there (without the need of a permit) and will be on the park's schedule for the day.
 NOTE: the Park will make this determination - not the CFC.